 The issue of power and integrity for Christian leaders is not trivial and Colin Buckland offers some insights born of years both as a pastor and coming alongside Christian leaders in church, mission and other organisations.

 The articles on Christian-leadership .org are a rich resource concerning the issues faced by Christian leaders who seek to live out the servant model in their role.
-The archive page http://christian-leadership.org/servant_leadership/ and the tag cloud can help you explore this rich resource.
+The archive page http://christian-leadership.org/developing-leadership-skills/being-a-christ-centred-servant-leader/ and the Category List can help you explore this rich resource.

 Image: Jesse Kruger flickr.com